Facebook Tracking

 YOU ARE INVOLVED WITH A CHARITY – CAN YOU TELL US ABOUT THEIR WORK?

-Yes, I work with Key4Life who uses methods to help rehabilitate guys who are at risk of going to prison or who are in prison to help give them tools to learn how to cope when they come out.
+Yes, I work with Key4Life which uses methods to help rehabilitate guys who are at risk of going to prison or who are in prison to help give them tools to learn how to cope when they come out.

 This work is incredibly rewarding and is a huge passion of mine.
 They chose to sign up for our programmes and we recently took horses into one of the prisons so the prisoners could learn more about boundaries, emotions, and feelings.